 How To Get Away From a Toxic Person

-Over the past few years I had told him a number of things that were troubling me about his attitude.
-I was clearly explaining how I feel, but he continued with his unacceptable behavior even though he knew how it was affecting me.
+I told him about all the things that were troubling me about his attitude.
+I was clearly explaining how I felt, but he continued with his unacceptable behavior.

-I was distancing myself from him for many years.
-Our routine social dinners to chat and stay in touch had dwindled to fewer and fewer since I found no interest in him any longer.
+I began distancing myself from him.
+Our routine social dinners to chat and stay in touch had dwindled since I found no interest in him any longer.
 However, he wasn’t picking up on the clues.

-There is nothing further to do.
+There was nothing further to do.
 I communicated my feelings.
-My job is done.
-Time to move on.
+My job was done—time to move on.

 © 2012 Glenn Stok